Mind Bomb

-Mind Bomb is the third studio album by English post-punk band The The.
-It was released by Some Bizzare/Epic on 11 July 1989 and recorded between October 1988 and May 1989.
-It is the band's first album to feature former The Smiths guitarist Johnny Marr.
+Mind Bomb is the third studio album by the English post-punk band the The.
+It was recorded late 1988 and early '89, and released by Some Bizzare/Epic on 15 May 1989.
+Mind Bomb is the first of two The The albums to feature guitarist Johnny Marr as a band member.

-The album peaked at No. 4 on the UK Albums Chart.
+Critical reception was mixed to positive, and the album peaked at No. 4 on the UK Albums Chart.

 Overview

-Matt Johnson assembled a full band of The The, retaining his role as singer, primary songwriter, frontman and guitarist (and playing keyboards and other instruments in the studio), and bringing in guitarist Johnny Marr.
-Johnson had known Marr since the early 1980s, and had attempted to entice him into an earlier version of The The prior to Marr forming The Smiths.
+Matt Johnson assembled a full band of the The, retaining his role as singer, primary songwriter, frontman and guitarist (and playing keyboards and other instruments in the studio), and bringing in guitarist Johnny Marr.
+Johnson had known Marr since the early 1980s, and had attempted to entice him into an earlier version of the The prior to Marr forming the Smiths.
 Completing the lineup was former Julian Cope band bass guitarist James Eller and session drummer David Palmer (while D.C.
 Collard provided live keyboards).
 Additional instrumentation on Mind Bomb was provided by sessioneers, most notably keyboard player Wix.

 Instead of the darkly polished dance-pop styling of earlier albums Soul Mining and Infected, Mind Bomb opens up the music to reveal a slow, winding textured world of sound, thanks in no small measure to Marr.
 Lyrical subjects include politics, religion, and romance.
 The band would also play a world tour and record a follow-up, Dusk.
 After that, Johnson dissolved it and went about his business alone again.
 A remastered version of the album was released in 2002.